tango-controls/dsc-import/README.rst

 The utility imports information from a subversion repository into the Device Servers Catalogue.
 The repository should be publicly available through http.
 It does it in the following way:

-- Make local copy of the repository to speed up a search for device servers procedure
+- Make local copy of the repository to speed up a search for device servers procedure.

 - Search the local copy for folders containing .XMI files.
 It takes into account the standard _branches/tags/trunk_ structure.
 The folders where it findes .xmi files or a proper structure are listed as candidates to be device servers.

 - The list then is processed and compared (by repository URL) with content in the Catalogue.

     - If there are changes the catalogue is updated

     - If not the device server is skipped